logo

 -

-A higher than expected number should be taken as positive to the IDR, while a lower than expected number as negative.
+A higher than expected reading should be taken as positive/bullish for the GBP while a lower than expected reading should be taken as negative/bearish for the GBP.

 -